Fermi Linux: Support policy

 Fermi Linux follows the Scientific Linux life cycle regarding support and updates.

-There is a vibrant Linux community at Fermilab.
+Fermilab has a Linux community.
 This includes dedicated email lists and regular meetings provided by the Scientific Linux development team.

 Fermi Linux LTS

 Fermi Linux LTS is in essence Red Hat Enterprise Linux, recompiled.

 Workers in Fermilab took the source code from Red Hat Enterprise Linux in srpm form and recompiled them resulting in binaries in rpm form with the only restrictions being the license from the original source code.
 They are bundling these binaries into a Linux distribution that is as close to Red Hat Enterprise Linux as they can get.
 The goal is to ensure that if a program runs and is certified on Red Hat Enterprise Linux, then it will run on the corresponding Fermi Linux release.